Azure/azureml-cheatsheets/website/docs/cheatsheet/distributed-training.md

 1. Specify the training script and arguments
 2. Create a `PyTorchConfiguration` and specify the `process_count` as well as the `node_count`.
 The `process_count` corresponds to the total number of processes you want to run for your job.
 This should typically equal `# GPUs per node x # nodes`.
 If `process_count` is not specified, Azure ML will by default launch one process per node.

-Azure ML will set the MASTER_ADDR, MASTER_PORT, WORLD_SIZE, and NODE_RANK environment variables on each machine and in addition set the process-level RANK and LOCAL_RANK environment variables.
+Azure ML will set the MASTER_ADDR, MASTER_PORT, WORLD_SIZE, and NODE_RANK environment variables on each node, in addition to setting the process-level RANK and LOCAL_RANK environment variables.

 :::caution
 In order to use this option for multi-process-per-node training, you will need to use Azure ML Python SDK `>= 1.22.0`, as process_count was introduced in 1.22.0.